What Durable Execution Means for You

 Reconnection Support

-If your connection drops during streaming:
+If your connection drops during streaming:- Reconnect with

-- The system checks if the message is still streaming
+last_message_idandlast_entry_idfrom the last event you received - The system checks if the message is still streaming

 - If yes: you resume from where you left off, with missed events replayed